 Course code PCC-FT-206 G

 Category Professional Core Courses

 Course title First Aid & Paramedics

-Scheme and Credits L T P Credits Semester-IV 3 1 0 4
+Scheme and Credits L T P Credits Semester-IV

-Course Outcomes: Understand the first Aid and role of first Aid.
-Explain about human body system.
-Provide first Aid to any causality under different medical conditions.
-To handle different causality and to explain different lifting techniques.
+3 1 0 4

-Objectives: To understand the basics of the first Aid.
-To study human body and its various system like respiratory, circulatory, digestive and musculoskeletal system.
+Course Objectives: To understand the basics of the first Aid.

+• To study human body and its various system like respiratory, circulatory,

+digestive and musculoskeletal system.

 To familiarize with different medical conditions.

 To understand different types of causalities handling and lifting techniques.

+Course Outcomes: On successful completion of this course students will be able to

+• Understand the first Aid and role of first Aid.

+• Explain about human body system.

+• Provide first Aid to any causality under different medical conditions.

+• To handle different causality and to explain different lifting techniques.

 Class work 25 Marks

 Exam 75 Marks

 Total 100 Marks

 Duration of Exam 03 Hours

-First aid: Introduction, Principles of first aid, First aid and resuscitation, Training in first aid, General rules of first aid, Role of first aider, Sequence of action on arrival at scene, First aid kit, Vital signs-A,B,C(Airway, Breathing, Circulation), Action in emergency, CPR, Artificial respiration.
+First Aid: Introduction, Principles of first aid, First aid and resuscitation, Training in first aid, General rules of first aid, Role of first aider, Sequence of action on arrival at scene, First aid kit, Vital signs- A, B, C (Airway, Breathing, Circulation), Action in emergency, CPR, Artificial respiration.

-Study of human body and its various systems such as musculoskeletal system, Respiratory system, Circulatory system, Digestive system etc., Wounds and cases of wounds, Bleeding and its types, Control of bleeding, Injuries- first aid for various injuries, Head injuries, Chest injuries, Eye injuries and blindness.
+Human Body: Study of human body and its various systems such as Musculoskeletal system, Respiratory system, Circulatory system, Digestive system etc.

+Wounds: Wounds and cases of wounds, Bleeding and its types, Control of bleeding.

+Injuries: Injuries, First Aid for various injuries, Head injuries, Chest injuries, Eye injuries and Blindness.

-Medical conditions: Angina, Heart attack, Stroke, Diabetes mellitus, Hyperglycemia, Hypoglycemia, Seizures in adults and children, Fever meningitis, Fainting, Allergy, Headache, Migraine, Sore throat, Earache and toothache, Abdominal pain, Vomiting and diarrhea, Child birth, Electric shock, Burn and its types, Rule of nine, Poisoning and its types, Bites- frost bite, Snake bite, Dog bite, Insect bite, Drowning and choking, Unconsciousness, Protection of body from winter dryness.
+Medical Conditions: Angina, Heart attack, Stroke, Diabetes mellitus, Hyperglycemia, Hypoglycemia, Seizures in adults and children, Fever meningitis, Fainting, Allergy, Headache, Migraine, Sore throat, Earache and toothache, Abdominal pain, Vomiting and diarrhea, Child birth, Electric shock, Burn and its types, Rule of nine, Poisoning and its types, Bitesfrost bite, Snake bite, Dog bite, Insect bite, Drowning and choking, Unconsciousness, Protection of body from winter dryness.

-Fractures- First aid for fractures or broken bones, Joints and its types, Bandages and slings, Handling of casualties- lifting technique and equipments, Stretcher and its types, Ambulance- installation and use in casualties transportation, Dealing with minor illness,
+Fractures: First aid for fractures or broken bones, Joints and its types, Bandages and slings, Handling of casualties, lifting technique and equipments, Stretcher and its types, Ambulance, installation and use in casualties transportation, Dealing with minor illness.